 Marcus was quiet for a moment.
-“Did one of you guys scream?”
+Then, “Did one of you guys scream?”

 “It’s not them, then who?”
 Jones asked worriedly.

-We all knew that this wasn’t normal, especially something that sounded way too close for comfort.
-Was something actually getting killed?
-I wasn’t sure, but I hoped that wasn’t the case.
-I was debating on running towards the sound to help whoever it was, but I didn’t quite know where the scream even sounded off.
+They all knew that this wasn’t normal, especially something that sounded too close for comfort.
+Was something getting killed?
+He wasn’t sure, but he hoped that wasn’t the case.
+He was debating on running towards the sound to help whoever it was, but he didn’t know where the scream even sounded off.

-“I’m here.” said Kathy in a child’s voice.
-I swear, she sounds like a child in the radio, making her sound even a lot younger than hearing her in front of me.
+Alexus swore; she sounded like a child on the radio, making her sound even younger than hearing her in front of him.

 “Did anyone of you guys hear anything weird a moment ago?”

 “Nothing on my end as well,” Kathy replied, “though I have been having a bit of unusual static.
-It’s not a big problem, so its should be alright.”
+However, it’s not a big problem, so it should be alright.”

 “Highly doubt it.
 No animal sounds like a woman!
-Especially one that sounds blood curdling scream that makes you want to stay away from this place!”
+Especially one that sounds blood-curdling scream makes you want to stay away from this place!”
 Jones threw up his hands, exaggerating everything.

 “A good reason too,” said Jones.
 “That’s a high tail sign that we need to stay away from this hell hole.”

-Honestly, I have no clue how Marcus isn’t scared out of his wits at times like these.
-I don’t know now, but I definitely need to learn from him.
-He was someone I looked up to on a lot of things, and he was my personal goal that I wanted to become.
-Everyday, little-by-little, I had been working out and conditioning my body.
-Three months of intense workout had cut away the useless fat that I had been storing away for most of my life.
-Thinking back to just when I realized how I had changed was surprising for me.
-Whether it was due to extensive training or my status as an Ouroboros, one day I just got out of bed and looked in the mirror to a six pack..
-I was so shocked seeing it on someone like me that I thought I was dreaming.
+Three months of the intense workout had cut away the useless fat he had been storing away for most of his life.
+Yet, thinking back to just when he realized how he had changed was surprising for him.
+One day, whether it was due to extensive training or his status as an Ouroboros, he just got out of bed and looked in the mirror at a six-pack.
+He was so shocked seeing it on someone like him that he thought he was dreaming.

-Now, I had the slight pronounced shoulders, and my arms were a bit larger as well.
-That wasn’t all; My calf muscles and thighs had grown as well, which I was quite proud off.
-The power I put behind the kicks were three times more potent than before, making me very pleased.
+Now, he had slightly pronounced shoulders, and his arms were also a bit larger.
+That wasn’t all.
+His calf muscles and thighs had also grown, which he was quite proud of.
+The power he put behind the kicks was three times more potent than before, making some very pleased.

-My steps had become a lot lighter as I was getting a better feel of my body.
-Confidence was one thing I was gaining fast.
-Who knew that an diligent work out would boost one’s mentality and confidence?
+His steps had become a lot lighter as he got a better feel of his body.
+Confidence was one thing he was gaining fast.
+Who knew that a diligent workout would boost one’s mentality and confidence?
 But, best of all was the meditation.
-I had learned a lot about myself through those quiet times, especially how to control my stress level.
+He had learned a lot about himself through those quiet times, especially how to control his stress level.

-Shaking my head out of my own thoughts, I focused back in on the conversation.
-I missed a handful of their comments, but I wasn’t completely lost.
+Shaking his head out of his thoughts, he focused on the conversation.
+He missed a handful of their comments, but he wasn’t completely lost.

-“Don’t worry too much.”
-Jessica stated.
-She had a gun loaded in her hand, as she looked off into the distance.
-“You’re not the one that’s going to have the worst end of the stick where we’re going.
+“You’re not the one that will have the worst end of the stick where we’re going.
 It’ll be me.”

-“She’s right you know.”
-James pointed towards her and nodded with what she had said.
-“They’re possibly going to go after her more than you, if what Simon had said is true.
-If you want more action, I suggest you to stay near her, because that’s where all the fun is going to be at.”
+“She’s right, you know.”
+James pointed towards her and nodded at what she had said.
+“They’re possibly going to go after her more than you if what Simon had said is true.
+So if you want more action, I suggest you stay near her because that’s where all the fun will be.”

-“Why in the world would I do that?!”
+“Why would I do that?!”
 Jones exasperatedly stated, looking at James funny.
 “I’ll stay far away from her, thank you very much.”